|Up Previous Next|

 There are two types of point-by-point photometric calculations available: general and egress.
 Each calculation uses separate fixtures, separate fixture lumens, and separate layers.

 Separate Light Fixture Lumens: In the light fixture schedule, the total lumens for the fixture can be set differently for the general calculation and egress calculation.
-This is important for egress calculations for fixtures where only certain lamps will be on in an emergency situation.
+This is important for egress calculations for fixtures, as only certain lamps will be on in an emergency situation.
 See the section for more information on lumen settings.

 Separate Layers: Light fixtures included in the egress calculation can be inserted on a separate layer from other light fixtures.
 The separate layer allows you to create a view of the drawing with only the egress light fixtures included.
 See the section for more information on layers.

-Multipleand calculation boundaries can be defined on a single drawing.
+Multipleand can be defined on a single drawing.
 The general areas include the light from all general lights on the drawing.
-The egress areas include the light from all the egress lights on the drawing.
+The egress areas include the light from all egress lights on the drawing.